6+1 top islands in Greece for Easter holidays

 6. Explosive Easter in Chios

-In the North Aegean, the island of Chios is well known for its mastic and citrus fruit, but also for the “rocket wars”, a tradition of Holy Saturday.
-This spectacular custom is not for the light hearted: the parishes of Agios Markos and Panaghia Ereithiani in Vrontados, separated from each other by a valley, fire hundreds of diy rockets to the opposite church filling the sky with flying flames!
+In the North Aegean, the island of Chios is well known for its mastic and citrus fruit, but also the “rocket wars”, a tradition of Holy Saturday.
+This spectacular custom is not for the light-hearted: the parishes of Agios Markos and Panaghia Ereithiani in Vrontados, separated from each other by a valley, fire hundreds of diy rockets to the opposite church filling the sky with flying flames!

 But the Chios Easter show does not stop here!
 We strongly recommend following the festivities of Mesta on Holy Saturday night (resurrection).
-After the residents of the village burn a Judas effigy, they begin celebrating with food, drinking and countless fireworks.
+After the residents of the village burn a Judas effigy, they begin celebrating with food, drinking, and countless fireworks.

 Moreover, Chios in spring becomes a stunning natural reserve, with treasures hidden in every corner.
 Find out all about the Chios protected areas and rare bird fauna in our dedicated post about the top Natura-2000 Greek islands.